UKGovernmentBEIS/beis-simple-energy-advice-beta/Infrastructure/Metrics/README.md

 ### Prometheus Exporter

-- [Get someone with permissions to] create a GovPaaS user specifically for running the prometheus exporter app
+- [Get someone with permissions to] create a GovPaaS user specifically for running the prometheus exporter app.
+This user needs space auditor permissions for the space being monitored.
 - Check out the paas-prometheus-exporter repo - https://github.com/alphagov/paas-prometheus-exporter
 - CD into that directory
 - Set your Cloud Foundry target space to the right one for the exporter